 Living with HFM

-Your child may have hearing loss or eating problems.
-Your child should be under the care a team of craniofacial anomaly experts.
+Your child may have hearing loss or eating problems related to HFM.
+Your child will need to be under the care a team of craniofacial anomaly experts.
 This team may include:

 - A craniofacial surgeon who can do jaw surgery and ear reconstruction

 - An ophthalmologist to diagnose and treat eye and vision issues

 - An orthodontist to check and treat jaw growth and alignment